williamdemeo/utils/ubuntu_on_lenovo-X1Y3/README.md

    - Finally, launch vscode by entering `code` on the command line, then open `vscode-lean` and start developing (F5 starts the debugger).

 ---

+### install some add-on packages to the atom editor

+Launch Atom by typing `atom&` at the command line.
+Select "Edit > Preferences" from the menu, then select "+Install".
+Search for and install the following:

++ git-plus
++ git-control
++ tree-view-git-status
++ language-latex
++ language-markdown
++ markdown-preview-plus
++ markdown-toc

+---